illinois-stat430/stat430sp24/README.md

 # News

+ - Lab 5 added to repo.
+It is due on 04/19 at 11:59 pm.

  - Charlie Young's email: 542charlieyoung@gmail.com

  - week 11 seam notes added to repo.

  - class draft results are posted!

- - Lab 4 added to repo.
-It is due on 04/05 at 11:59 pm.

  - week 8 statcast notes added to repo.